 The RTF is an advisory committee to the Council formed out of a directive from Congress to develop and maintain a library of conservation measures with estimated energy savings, measure costs, and measure lifetime.
-The RTF also develops standard protocols for determining energy savings for more complex conservation measures, provides guidance for estimating energy savings for custom programs and program level savings, and tracks progress towards regional conservation targets.
+The RTF also develops standard protocols for determining energy savings for more complex conservation measures, provides guidance for estimating energy savings for custom programs and programlevel savings, and tracks progress towards regional conservation targets.

 The RTF PAC was created by the Council to advise the Council on RTF policy and governance issues.
 The RTF PAC engages stakeholders in identifying regional priorities for energy efficiency work and assists the Council and the RTF in securing the resources necessary to perform the technical work required by the region.
 The RTF PAC also reviews the RTF's progress on its annual work plan and provides comments and advice to the Council on the organization and operating procedures of the RTF.
-Over the next two years, the RTF PAC will work to continue to provide input into annual work planning and advise the Council on policy implications of RTF technical recommendations and implementation.
+Over the next two years, the RTF PAC will work to continue to provide input into annual work planning, work to secure funding for the RTF beyond the current funding agreement, and advise the Council on policy implications of RTF technical recommendations and implementation.